 If "by potential fixes" it is meant that the KAUSF is affected by the Authentication Result removal functionality then such fixes are not desirable since they may interfere with KAUSF handling which took SA3 considerable time to converge.

-As a result, since the introduced AUSF and UDM service operations are neither required by SA3 procedures, nor fully functional, SA3 kindly requests CT4 to remove the AUSF and the UDM service operations related to the authentication result removal from the relevant stage 3 specifications.
+As a result, SA3 kindly requests CT4 to take the above information into consideration.

 2 Actions